 Go directly to

-- 1 The last several months have been extremely taff for the cryptocurrency market
+- 1 The last several months have been extremely tough for the cryptocurrency market

 - 2 Technical analysis for Litecoin